Creating a Historic Loss Assessment, Part 1: Native history and land dispossession

 Unfortunately, accounts of Native peoples in the present-day United States often begin with European contact.
 This creates the misconception that Native groups were static and had little meaningful impact on their lands before Europeans arrived.
 In reality, Native societies have always had complex relationships internally, with other tribal groups, and with their lands and non-human relatives.

-Our Historic Loss Assessment for Colorado began with a brief overview of the indigenous history of the present-day state to situate the following data in its proper context.
+The Historic Loss Assessment for Colorado began with a brief overview of the Indigenous history of the present-day state to situate the following data in its proper context.
 Native Nations know their own histories best and therefore should be the primary voices in creating this section.

 Land History

-In the land history section of our Historic Loss Assessment for Colorado’s Native Nations, we documented the major periods when European powers and later, the United States, extended dominion over the lands which would eventually become Colorado.
+In the land history section of the Historic Loss Assessment for Colorado’s Native Nations, the TREC documents the major periods when European powers and later, the United States, extended dominion over the lands which would eventually become Colorado.
 This included different European land purchases (such as the Louisiana Purchase), land cessions through treaties (using digitized Royce Cession boundaries for visuals), and land cessions through Acts of Congress (after the passing of the 1871 Indian Appropriations Act, which ended formal treaty-making).
 Mapping these land claims provides a powerful visual representation of European expansion into Native lands.
 See the video of European land purchases on the right.

 It is important to understand how these land claims actually functioned.
 There is a common misconception that one European power purchasing land from another was a transfer of ownership.
 However, in reality, land purchases between European powers transferred the “right” to make treaties; until land was ceded by Native Nations, it did not “belong” to any European power.
 For a helpful explanation of the process of land dispossession, see Lakota legal scholar Mario Gonzalez’ interview here.